-Rates of stroke requiring hospitalization correlate strongly with income, but are declining overall
+Rates of stroke requiring hospitalization increase as income level decreases, but overall rates are declining

 Stroke is a leading cause of long-term disability and death.
 Poor diet, physical inactivity, obesity and smoking are all risk factors.

-Throughout the period between 2010 and 2015, hospitalized stroke rates in Ottawa have been significantly and consistently lower than at national, provincial, regional levels.
+Throughout the period between 2010 and 2017, hospitalized stroke rates in Ottawa have been significantly and consistently lower than at national, provincial and regional levels.
 During this period, rates of hospitalized stroke declined at all levels.
 Even though only a proportion of people who suffer a stroke are admitted to hospital, the trend is reflective of overall declines in strokes.

-Ontario residents in the lowest versus highest income quintile had close to a 50% higher rate of hospitalized stroke events in 2013.
-However, the results of one study suggest that in-hospital mortality rates are not affected by socio-economic status.
+Ontario residents in the lowest versus highest income quintile had close to a 50% higher rate of hospitalized stroke events in 2017.

 - Canadian Institute for Health Information 2009.
 Health Status.
 Accessed April 11, 2016.